MildMax/chatroom-final-project/README.md

 Third, our project recommends starting the data servers.
 To start the data servers, open one terminal for each server.
 Then, in each terminal, navigate to the directory that contains our `chatroom.jar` file.
-Then,in this directory, run the following command in each terminal:
+Then, in this directory, run the following command in each terminal:

 ```
 java -cp chatroom.jar dataserver.App <id> <central hostname> <register port> <hostname> <operations port> <participant port>